-Jackson State University offers 2 Communication Sciences and Disorders, General degree programs.
+Jackson State University offers 1 Communication Sciences and Disorders, General degree programs.
 It's a medium sized, public, four-year university in a midsize city.
-In 2023, 27 Communication Sciences and Disorders, General students graduated with students earning 19 Master's degrees, and 8 Bachelor's degrees.
+In 2024, 9 Communication Sciences and Disorders, General students graduated with students earning 9 Master's degrees.

 Holmes Community College offers 2 Communication Sciences and Disorders, General degree programs.
-It's a small, public, two-year college in a remote rural area.
-In 2023, 1 Communication Sciences and Disorders, General students graduated with students earning 1 Associate's degree.
+It's a medium sized, public, two-year college in a remote rural area.
+In 2024, 4 Communication Sciences and Disorders, General students graduated with students earning 4 Associate's degrees.

 |